-The Queen’s River Preserve is a wonderful place for an easy stroll along forested trails to one of Rhode Island’s most pristine streams.
-The Queen's River-- a cold, largely forested stream with headwaters in West Greenwich --forms the western boundary of the preserve.
+The Queen’s River Preserve offers a short, easy hike to one of Rhode Island’s most pristine rivers.
+The Queen's River--cold and largely forested--forms the western boundary of the preserve.

 Old town roads now serve as wide, flat hiking trails that wind through tall pine and oak woods.
 Highlights include a historic cemetery, two places from which to view the Queen’s River, and a long, open hayfield that is actively managed by a local farmer.
 Two small stone foundations lie just off the main trail, hidden in plain sight.

 The Queen’s River Preserve is open to archery hunting for deer, under rules updated annually by RIDEM.
 Hikers are required to wear fluorescent orange from September 15 to January 31.
 Fishing is not permitted.